 - Have you made a name change?
 If not, do you have a preferred name?

 - Have you updated your NHS records?

 - Have you made any public changes to your gender presentation?

-Your GP will need to state which medical conditions you have, or have a history of.
-This may mean your GP needs to ask you questions about your medical history or family medical history.
+The person referring you will need to list your medical conditions on your referral.
+This may mean you are asked questions about your medical history or family medical history.
 In particular, you are likely to be asked if you have any of the following: